sshah98/Course-Registration/README.md

 * Change directory to where Course-Registration-master is: i.e:
 `cd Downloads/Couse-Registration-master`

+* Install pip if not installed
+`sudo apt-get install python-setuptools`

 * Install the necessary pip packages
 `pip install -r requirements.txt`